roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 > The period of the day {morning, afternoon, evening, night} in which the transaction has been executed.

-`extend_neo_with_period` simply assigns a *period of time* by comparing the hour of execution of the transition.
+`extend_neo_with_period` assigns a *period of time* by comparing the hour of execution of the transition.

 > The kind of products that have been bought through the transaction {high-tech, food, clothing, consumable, other}

-`extend_neo_with_kind_of_product` simply assign a type of product based on the modulo five of `TERMINAL_ID`.
+`extend_neo_with_kind_of_product` assigns a type of product based on the modulo five of `TERMINAL_ID`.

 > The feeling of security expressed by the user.
 This is an integer value between 1 and 5 expressed by the user when conclude the transaction.

-`extend_neo_with_feeling_of_security` simply assign a value for feeling of security based on the `rand()` funciton provided by Neo4K.
+`extend_neo_with_feeling_of_security` assigns a value for feeling of security based on the `rand()` function provided by Neo4j.

 > Customers that make more than three transactions from the same terminal expressing a similar average feeling of security should be connected as “buying_friends”.
 Therefore also this kind of relationship should be explicitly stored in the NOSQL database and can be queried.
 Note, two average feelings of security are considered similar when their difference is lower than 1.

-`connect_buying_friends` is a simple method that connect Customers with the *buying_friends* relationship if they both have at least four transactions on the same terminal that express a similar average of feeling of security (the difference between the averages should be lower than one).
+`connect_buying_friends` is a method that connect Customers with the *buying_friends* relationship if they both have at least four transactions on the same terminal that express a similar average of feeling of security (the difference between the averages should be lower than one).

-The relationships are really written in the database to let a user query them later.
+The relationships are saved into the database to let users query whenever they want.

 ```python
 def extend_neo(self)-> None: